saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ## Use of `?`, `let` and `!!` with nullable values

 ## Null coalescing/Elvis operator, `?:`
-- “If the thing on the lefthand side of me is null, do the thing on the righthand side instead.”
+- If the thing on the lefthand side of me is null, do the thing on the righthand side instead.

 ## Precondition functions
 - `checkNotNull()`: Throws an IllegalStateException if argument is null.
 Otherwise returns the non-null value.